 The results of the survey are published by Ipsos MORI on behalf of NHS England on the GP Patient Survey publication website.

 These are the latest Official Statistics for England for the GP Patient Survey:

-This presents the results of aggregated data collected across two separate waves of fieldwork, from July to September 2015 and again from January to March 2016, representing the 2015-16 results.
+This presents the results of aggregated data collected from one wave of fieldwork, January 2017 to March 2017, representing the 2017 results

 An infographic of the latest data is available here:

 In addition, NHS England have developed information packs for Clinical Commissioning Groups presenting the latest results specific for local areas, helping to inform commissioners about their patients’ experiences at local practices.
 These are available on the main GP Patient Survey publication website:

 Note that over the course of the year 2017-2018 there will be a review and revision to the GPPS questionnaire.
 As part of the planned programme there will be a series of consultations and engagement with stakeholders which will inform the process.
 From this the questionnaire will be developed and undergo testing and governance checks before any final changes are implemented.
 Further details will be posted on the GP Patient Survey website.

 Use of the survey results